achabotl/pambox/docs/inner/index.rst

 Other functions
 ---------------

-* :func:`~pambox.inner.erbbw` give the ERB bandwith given center frequencies.
+* :func:`~pambox.inner.erb_bandwidth` gives the ERB bandwidth for a given center frequencies.
 * :func:`~pambox.inner.noctave_filtering` performs bandpass filtering of a signal using rectangular filters.